cs-summercrew/Summer19-SeedSystems/ExampleFlaskApp/README.md

 Sets the static folder as the default upload folder for files

 #### Running the App Locally:
+Note that Steps 1-3 deal with running your flask app from a virtual environment with virtualenv.
+Many tutorials online use virtualenv, but just know that these steps are entirely optional.

 1. Step into the ExampleApp directory